JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 In this sense they wrap either a natural or structural tangent.

 !!! warning "You should to support AbstractThunk inputs even if you don't use thunks"
-     Unfortunately the AD sytems do not know what rules support thunks and what do not.
+     Unfortunately the AD sytems do not know which rules support thunks and which do not.
      So all rules have to; at least if they want to play nice with arbitary AD systems.
      Luckily it is not hard: much of the time they will duck-type as the object they wrap.
      If not, then just add a [`unthunk`](@ref) after the start of your pullback.